This Homemade Taco Seasoning gives you the perfect blend of spices for all types of tacos!

 Fresh, flavorful herbs and spices can really bring a dish to life!
 Having a great collection of spices and dried herbs means you always have flavor options, but there are a couple of things to keep in mind when buying and storing them:

-- Dried herbs and spices are generally good for about a year however in may grocery stores they sit on the shelf for quite some time, especially the less common varieties.
+- Dried herbs and spices are generally good for about a year however in many grocery stores they sit on the shelf for quite some time, especially the less common varieties.
 This means once you purchase them, they may only be good for 6 months or so.

 - Store herbs and spices in a cool dark place.
 This will extend their life.
 While convenient, this means storing them right next to your cooktop or oven is not ideal!